Introduction

 - Copy the key (starts with

-rk_live_orrk_test_). - In Sleek, go to your site's Settings and paste the key in the Stripe Revenue section.
+rk_live_orrk_test_). - In Sleek, go to your site's Settings → Integrations and paste the key in the Stripe Revenue Tracking section.

 What you'll see

-- Revenue card on the overview page showing total revenue for the selected time range
+- Revenue card on the overview page showing total revenue (Stripe + Polar combined) for the selected time range

 - Revenue overlay on the main traffic chart

-- Recent payments list with amount, status, and date
+- Recent payments list with amount, customer, and date — merged across providers

 - Revenue data respects the same time range filters as the rest of your dashboard (today, 7d, 30d, etc.)

-Your Stripe key is encrypted with AES-256-GCM before being stored.
-Sleek only has read-only access to your charges — it cannot create payments, modify subscriptions, or access any other Stripe data.
+Both your Stripe key and Polar token are encrypted with AES-256-GCM before being stored.
+Sleek only has read-only access to your paid charges/orders — it cannot create payments, modify subscriptions, or access any other data in your accounts.

 Disconnecting

-To remove the Stripe connection, go to Settings and click Disconnect in the Stripe Revenue section.
-Your encrypted key will be deleted immediately.
+To remove a connection, go to Settings → Integrations and click Disconnect in the relevant section.
+The encrypted key or token is deleted immediately.
+Disconnecting one provider leaves the other's revenue intact.

 Plausible Import